kennygrant/bestiary/errors.md

 ## Stack traces on errors

 If you want to get a stack trace at the point of error which is not a panic, you can use the runtime package to determine the caller.
 You can also use the unofficial [go-errors](https://github.com/go-errors/errors) package to record the stack trace.
-Finally, if you don't mind dumping a stack trace to stderr, you can panic.
+Finally, if you don't mind dumping a stack trace to stderr and terminating the program, you can panic.

 ## Recovering from a panic